ahmetcik/OrthoBasis/README.md

 The stability should be always checked, e.g. by confirming that the scalar products between two different orthonormalized functions is zero.

+Note that the modified Gram-Schmidt implementation is used as default which is numeracially more stable, however, computationally more demanding than the straightforward implementaion (modified_gs=False).

 # Examples

 ## Polynomials